offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * `{bm} service` - A set of pods exposed under a single named network service.
 Requests coming in to the service and are load balanced across the set of pods.

- * `{bm} endpoints` - A low-level object that's used by Kubernetes to map a service to the pods it routes to.
+ * `{bm} endpoints` - A low-level kind that's used to map a service to the pods it routes to.
 In other words, an endpoints (note the plural) object is an abstraction that references a pod.

- * `{bm} ingress` - A Kubernetes resource that acts as an HTTP-based frontend that routes and load balances incoming external requests to the correct service.
-This resource is an interface without an implementation, meaning that Kubernetes doesn't have anything built-in to handle ingress.
+ * `{bm} ingress` - A kind that acts as an HTTP-based frontend that routes and load balances incoming external requests to the correct service.
+This kind is an interface without an implementation, meaning that Kubernetes doesn't have anything built-in to handle ingress.
 Implementations of this interfaces are referred to as Ingress controllers and are provided by third-parties.

- * `{bm} replica set` `{bm} /(ReplicaSet)/` - A Kubernetes resource that ensures a pod has a certain number of instances running at any time.
+ * `{bm} replica set` - A kind that ensures a certain number of copies of some pod template are running at any time.

+ * `{bm} deployment` - A kind that has the same functionality as a replica set but also provides functionality for updating pods to a new version and rolling them back to previous versions.

+ * `{bm} stateful set/(stateful set|stable identity)/i` - A kind that has similar functionality to a deployment but also allows its pods to retain a stable identity and dedicated persistent storage.

+   * Stable identity means that, if a pod dies, it gets replaced with a new pod that has the same identity information (same name, same IP, etc..)
+   * Dedicated persistent storage means that each stable identity can have persistent volume claims unique to it (not shared between other pods within the stateful set).

  * `{bm} reconciliation loop` - A loop that continually observes state and attempts to reconcile it to some desired state if it deviates.
 See declarative configuration.